ME-ICA/tedana/docs/approach.rst

 In the simplest approach, ``tedana`` uses Minka’s MLE to estimate the dimensionality of the data, which disregards low-variance components.

-A more complicated approach involves applying a decision tree to identify PCA components which are not significantly TE-dependent (low Kappa) or TE-independent (low Rho), or which do not explain much variance.
+A more complicated approach involves applying a decision tree to identify and discard PCA components which, in addition to not explaining much variance, are also not significantly TE-dependent (i.e., have low Kappa) or TE-independent (i.e., have low Rho).

 After component selection is performed, the retained components and their associated betas are used to reconstruct the optimally combined data, resulting